-That’s it!
+That’s it – now you know how to apply beard oil!
 We told you it was easy.
 Play around with some of your favourite beard oils to find the right process for you, and you’ll have it nailed down in no time.

 Essential Beard Products – What You’re Going to Need

 Beard care doesn’t stop with adding a bit of oil to your face and walking out the door.
 Although beard oil will get the job done, if you’re serious about maintaining that face mane, there are several other essential products that can help you on your journey:

 1) Beard Shampoo

 First things first – a great beard shampoo is an excellent addition to any man’s morning routine.
 The mistake many men make when growing a beard is using standard shampoo.
 And although this might be okay for the first week, it’s not going to do you any favours in the long run.